Zephyr-Zen/Cybersecurity-Journey/glossary.md

 - **Secrets Detection:** Scanning for sensitive credentials in code of files that the developer may have accidentally left in, such as passwords and encryption keys.
 - **SIEM (Security Information and Event Management):** Software and processes that collect and analyse log and event data within an organisation to identify suspicious activity and generate alerts.
 - **SOC (Security Operations Centre):** A centralised unit responsible for managing and responding to cybersecurity threats.
+- **Social Engineering:** Manipulating someone to make them perform specific actions, usually to acquire sensitive information.
+- **Spear Phishing:** Sending specifically targeted messages in order to get a precise individual or company to perform specific actions.
 - **Subnetting:** Splitting up a network into smaller networks.
 ## T
+- **Tailgating:** A form of social engineering where an unauthorised person closely follows an authorised person in to an area which requires authorisation.
 - **TCP (Transmission Control Protocol):** A protocol at the transport layer of the OSI model that forms a constant connection between two devices for the duration it takes for the data to be sent/recieved.
 It checks the data to make sure it's all been recieved and is assembled in the correct order.
 - **Threat Modeling:** A process in which threats to account for in software development/support are identified and categorised.
 ## U